dblock/code.dblock.org/_posts/2012/2012-01-30-grape-api-mounted-on-rack-w-static-pages.markdown

 ---
 _tl;dr_ – the source is [here](https://github.com/dblock/grape-on-rack)

-Here’s how I mount a [Grape](https://github.com/ruby-grape/grape) API on Rack and also serve static pages.
+Here's how I mount a [Grape](https://github.com/ruby-grape/grape) API on Rack and also serve static pages.
 Most useful for building a service with documentation.

 Setup bundler with the required gems.
-I am using the next version of Grape (_frontier_ branch and the next version of _rack-contrib_ which contains _Rack::TryStatic _that we’re going to want to use).
+I am using the next version of Grape (_frontier_ branch and the next version of _rack-contrib_ which contains _Rack::TryStatic _that we're going to want to use).

 {% highlight ruby %}
 source "https://rubygems.org"